ST10283090/Prog_Part_One-/README.md

 returnScale() was added i fthe user wnats to return to the original recipe.
 Allows user to do so.

+error handling was added to ingredients so that value <= 0 couldbnt be entered.

 clearRecipe() was added.
 clearRecipe was editied.
 Now allows user to reset array to no values entered.
 User wil then be allwed to enter another recipe.